DeltaDeno: Zero-Shot Anomaly Generation via Delta-Denoising Attribution: Experiments

 \textbf{Evaluation Metrics.} To quantitatively evaluate the anomaly generation quality, we employ the Inception Score (IS) to assess image realism and the intra-cluster pairwise LPIPS distance (IC-LPIPS) to measure generation diversity.
 Following previous FSAG and ZSAG works, we also validate the usefulness of our generated anomalies by testing their effectiveness in anomaly detection frameworks.
 For anomaly localization and detection performance, we report both image-level and pixel-level metrics, including the Area Under the Receiver Operating Characteristic (AUROC) and the Average Precision (AP).
 These metrics jointly reflect the localization precision and global detection quality of generated anomalies under a consistent evaluation protocol.

-\textbf{Implementation Details.} We adopt the pretrained Stable Diffusion v1.5 model with $T{=}100$ denoising steps and a partial-noise ratio of $\gamma{=}0.3$.
+\textbf{Implementation Details.} Unless otherwise specified, we adopt the pretrained Stable Diffusion v1.5 model as our default backbone, with $T=100$ denoising steps and a partial-noise ratio of $\gamma=0.3$ for a fair comparison with AnomalyAny.
 During generation, we extract the mask at $t_{\mathrm{mid}}$ using a threshold of $0.6$, and the final mask at the last step with a threshold of $0.35$ by default.
 Unless otherwise stated, all other parameters and implementation settings follow the standard Stable Diffusion configuration.
-Additional implementation details and experiments are provided in the supplementary material.
+As for the prompt design, we use simple, dataset-agnostic prompt templates during downstream generation.
+The normal prompt is \texttt{``a photo of a \{object\}''}, while the anomaly prompt extends this to \texttt{``a photo of a \{object\} with \{anomaly type\} on it''}.
+For token-level refinement, we additionally use the description prompt in the simple form of \texttt{``some large and deep \{anomaly type\}''} or similar variants.